nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/StorageClassDiagram.png" width="550" />

 The `Storage` component,
+* saves contacts and tasks in JSON format to local storage, and reads them back into corresponding objects.
-* can save both task book data and user preference data in json format, and read them back into corresponding objects.
+* saves user preferences in JSON format to local storage, and reads them back into corresponding objects.
-* inherits from both `TaskBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from both `TaskBookStorage` and `UserPrefStorage`, which means it can be treated as either (if only the functionality of only one is needed).
-* depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
+* depends on corresponding classes in the `Model` component for serialization (converting objects to JSON format) and deserialization (recreating objects from JSON format).

 ### Common classes

-Classes used by multiple components are in the `taskbook.commons` package.
+Classes commonly used by multiple components are in the `taskbook.commons` package.
+This promotes reusable code that must be maintained with care as there may be multiple dependencies.

 --------------------------------------------------------------------------------------------------------------------

 ## **Implementation**

-This section describes some noteworthy details on how certain features are implemented.
+This section describes details on how certain noteworthy features are implemented.

 ### Command History Navigation